-If at all possible, a lawyer skilled in that kind of contract should review every proposed contract of any complexity.
-The lawyer can be someone retained by the chapter or council or one of the volunteer lawyers working with the Volunteer Operations staff.
-Lawyers retained by a chapter or council to review proposed contracts should be familiar with and follow the guidelines set out in this document.
+If at all possible, a lawyer skilled in that kind of agreement (and licensed in your state) should review every proposed agreement of any complexity.
+The lawyer can be someone paid for and retained by the chapter or council, a board member who is a lawyer, or you might consider asking a lawyer amongst your membership ranks for help.
+Lawyers retained by a chapter or council to review proposed agreements should be familiar with and follow the guidelines set out in this document.
+For clarity, even if your chapter or council retains such lawyer, review by TU National staff will still be required in certain scenarios enumerated below.

-The Volunteer Operations staff routinely reviews proposed contracts for chapters and councils.
-That review process has resulted in several chapters avoiding overreaching contractual language that would have imposed inappropriate liabilities on the chapters.
-Chapters and councils should take advantage of the knowledge of the staff and send proposed contracts to the Vice President of Volunteer Operations for advice and review.

-Certain kinds of contracts present significant risk to the involved chapter and council and to the whole organization.
-The Volunteer Operations staff must review those contracts before a chapter or council may sign them even if a lawyer representing the chapter or council has reviewed them.
-Those kinds of contracts are:
+Engagement and Legal Department staff routinely review proposed agreements for chapters and councils.
+That review process has resulted in several chapters avoiding problematic language that would have imposed inappropriate liabilities on the chapters.
+Chapters and councils should take advantage of the knowledge of the staff and send proposed contracts to the Vice President of Engagement for advice and review.
+When needed, the Engagement staff will involve the Legal Department.
+Certain kinds of agreement present significant risk to the involved chapter and council and to the whole organization.
+The Engagement staff must review and approve those agreement before a chapter or council may sign them even if a lawyer representing the chapter or council has reviewed them.
+Those kinds of agreements are:

 - 1. Any proposed contract under which a chapter or council agrees to indemnify anyone unless the proposed indemnification language limits the indemnification obligations to the acts and omissions of the chapter or council that are covered by TU's insurance.
-Appropriate indemnification language is set out below in Section V B 6. - 2.
-Any proposed contract involving the removal or repair of any dam, any work on abandoned mines, and any work on possibly polluted sites.
+Appropriate indemnification language is set out below in Section V (B) (6). - 2.
+Any proposed agreement involving the removal or repair of any dam, any work on abandoned mines, and any work on possibly polluted sites.
 As discussed below in Section IV, such projects involve very high risk. - 3.
-Any proposed contract with a federal agency when the amount of the contract is \$100,000 or more.
-Federal procurement rules become very strict and technical for contracts of \$100,000 or more, and TU's staff is knowledgeable about those requirements. - 4.
-Any proposed contract with a state agency.
+Any proposed agreement with a federal agency when the amount of the agreement is \$100,000 or more.
+Federal procurement rules become very strict and technical for contracts of \$10,000 or more, and TU's staff is knowledgeable about those requirements. - 4.
+Any proposed agreement with a state agency when the amount of the agreement is \$100,000 or more.
 State agencies also have technical procurement rules, and contracts proposed by state agencies frequently have overreaching indemnification provisions. - 5.
-Any proposed contract involving a public road or highway or involving a railroad right of way.
+Any proposed agreement involving a public road, highway, or involving a railroad right of way.

-Volunteer Operations staff will work with chapters and councils to minimize the burden of the required review of these kinds of contracts.
-Contract forms that have been reviewed and approved for one project, for example, may be used for other projects without further review.
-Also, Volunteer Operations staff may exempt from this review process proposed contracts of chapters and councils that have established their own appropriate legal review of contracts and that follow the guidelines in this document.
+Engagement staff will work with chapters and councils to minimize the burden of the required review of these kinds of agreements.
+Agreement forms that have been reviewed and approved for one project, for example, may be used for other similar projects without further review.
+Also, Engagement or Legal staff may exempt from this review process proposed agreements of chapters and councils that have established their own appropriate legal review of contracts and that follow the guidelines in this document.

-Any proposed contract to be reviewed by the national staff should be sent to the Vice President of Volunteer Operations.
-Volunteer Operations staff shall review proposed contracts as soon as possible but no later than within two weeks of the staff's receiving them.
-It is best, of course, to get proposed contracts to the Vice President as early as possible.
+Any proposed agreement to be reviewed by national staff should be sent to the Vice President of Engagement as soon as possible.
+Engagement staff will endeavor to review the proposed agreement as soon as possible with the goal of providing a response within two weeks of staff receiving them.
+More complex agreements may require more time for analysis.
+Please also remember that staff's response may include edits to the proposed agreement that the other party would need to consider.
+Therefore, it is best to get proposed contracts to the Vice President as early as possible and inform staff of your timeline needs.